dsuwo/Western_DataScience_BootCamp/Unit2/readme.md

 The google colab:
 https://colab.research.google.com/drive/1mDTdQlAaFjw6Jt3WbLSQgCEFhl6SflrX?authuser=1

 - Lesson 4: It is a small data project designed to review what has been taught in this unit.
-The project is explained in the following videos.
 The Google colab: https://colab.research.google.com/drive/1gwCKiq6_bPi7tt1_Uxn3VsjKBQZR3nyO?authuser=1

+The project is explained in the following videos:

 https://www.youtube.com/watch?v=X5WYbERGQ0g